1) Best Bird Mom: Osprey

 Clutch size: 2-4

-feeding a fish to a small chick near St Augustine, Florida.
+A least tern parent (males and females look the same) feeding a fish to a small chick near St Augustine, Florida.
+Photograph: Craig ONeal/CC-by-2.0 |

 Least Terns are beach breeders, generally nesting in a scrape of sand or pebbles just above the high tide line.
 On warm days Tern moms will stand over eggs and hatchlings to shade them from the sun.
 On hot days, mother terns will soak her belly feathers in the ocean and return to give her brood a cool sponge bath.